-This card draws a lot of interest from collectors because of this historical significance of “The Golden Bear” Jack Nicklaus.
-Most historians who are making an accomplishment-based argument believe that Nicklaus is easily the greatest golfer in this history of the sport.
-Any vintage rookie card of an athlete who is considered to be their sports greatest achiever would be valuable, but there are other factors that make this card especially interesting to collectors.
+This card draws a lot of interest from collectors because of the historical significance of “The Golden Bear” Jack Nicklaus.
+Most historians who are making an accomplishment-based argument believe Nicklaus is easily the greatest golfer in this history of the sport.
+Any vintage rookie card of an athlete who is considered to be their sports greatest achiever would be valuable, but other factors make this card especially interesting to collectors.

-- 18 Majors: Golfers are measured by the number of major tournaments (U.S. Open, Masters Tournament , PGA Championship, 1966 The Open Championship) they won.
+- 18 Majors: Golfers are measured by the number of major tournaments (U.S. Open, Masters Tournament, PGA Championship, The Open Championship) they won.
 One of the reasons Nicklaus is considered the greatest golfer ever is because he won more Majors than anyone else.
-When you look at his top three finishes, his dominance in major tournaments if even more impressive because he finished second 19 times and third 11 times.
+When you look at his top-three finishes, his dominance in major tournaments is even more impressive because he finished in second place 19 times and in third place 11 times.

 - Tiger’s Historical Competition: Tiger Woods is the most famous golfer who has ever competed in the sport.
-During Wood’ historic run at the golf record books only one man stood in his way from complete domination.
-Woods won 15 major tournaments, but was not able to pass up Jack Nicklaus.
+During Wood’s historic run at the golf record books, only one man stood in his way from complete domination.
+Woods won 15 major tournaments but was not able to pass up Jack Nicklaus.
 The names of these two men are linked together because they easily stand above everyone else in terms of golf accomplishments.
-Being the one golfer who Tiger Woods couldn’t best only adds to Jack Nicklas’ legend and the value of his collectables.
+Being the one golfer who Tiger Woods couldn’t best only adds to Jack Nicklaus’ legend and the value of his collectibles.

 The 1971 Barratt & Co.
 Limited Famous Sportsmen set is a tobacco card set that was issued in England.
-It is a multi-sport set that included sporting greats like Gary Player, Cassius Clay, and Pele in it’s 50-card checklist.
+It is a multi-sport set that included sporting greats like Gary Player, Cassius Clay, and Pele in its 50-card checklist.
 The set suffered from centering issues and is rare.
-The cards of the most prominent athletes from this set are quite valuable in high-grade condition.
+The cards of the most prominent athletes from this set are quite valuable in high-grade conditions.

 - Year: 1971